pcamus/enviro_project/README.md

 - 3 minutes timer for logging in gsheet.
 - 10 seconds timer for data acquisition and averaging.
-- 1 second timer to dis^lay the time in the staus bar.
+- 1 second timer to display the time in the staus bar.

+5 events are taken into account : the 3 timers events, the start recording button clicked event and the Quit command in the File menu

+- [ ] To do : port this application on PyQt6